ry2x/Ryprland-dot/readme.md

 This repository is my personal configuration files for Hyprland, a dynamic tiling Wayland compositor.
 It includes my settings for Hyprland itself, as well as configurations for various applications and tools that I use alongside it.

+> [!NOTE]
+> This dotfile is for Japanese input environment.
+> If you don't need Japanese input, please edit or remove related configurations.

 ## Originals

 The original configurations can be found in the following repositories: